Finaps/EventSourcing/README.md

 Event Sourcing for .NET 6!
 --------------------------

-**This repository is WIP**.
-Breaking API changes are likely to occur before version 1.0.0.

 ```Finaps.EventSourcing``` is an implementation of the [Event Sourcing Pattern](https://docs.microsoft.com/en-us/azure/architecture/patterns/event-sourcing) in .NET 6
 with a focus on _Validity_, _Clarity_ & _Performance_.